OPERATING AND FINANCIAL REVIEW AND PROSPECTS

 Liquidity and Capital Resources

-The use of cash in all periods resulted primarily from our net losses adjusted for non-cash charges and measurements and changes in components of working capital.
+The cash provided by or used in all periods resulted primarily from our net income or losses, adjusted for non-cash charges and measurements and changes in components of working capital.
 Adjustments to net income for non-cash items include depreciation and amortization and share-based compensation.

-Net cash used in operating activities resulted primarily from our net losses adjusted for non-cash charges and measurements and changes in components of working capital.
-Adjustments to net loss for non-cash items include depreciation and amortization, equity-based compensation and exchange differences on cash and cash equivalents.
-This cash flow mainly reflects the cash needed for funding the products and pipeline products development and management costs of the Company during the applicable periods.
+Net cash provided by or used in operating activities resulted primarily from our net income or losses, adjusted for non-cash charges and measurements and changes in components of working capital.
+Adjustments to net income or loss for non-cash items include depreciation and amortization, equity-based compensation and exchange differences on cash and cash equivalents.
+This cash flow mainly reflects the cash needed for funding the products and pipeline products development and our management costs during the applicable periods.

-Net cash used in operating activities in the six months ended June 30, 2020 totaled $4.3 million and consisted primarily of (i) a net loss of $3.6 million, adjusted for non-cash items including depreciation of $0.3 million, and shared-based compensation of $0.8 million, and (ii) a net change in operating assets and liabilities of $1.8 million, which are mainly attributable to a decrease of $0.6 million in differed revenues from the United License Agreement, an increase of $0.5 million in other receivables related to prepaid insurance expenses, and a decrease of $0.6 million in trade payables and accrued liabilities.
+Net cash provided by operating activities in the six months ended June 30, 2021 totaled $7.7 million and consisted primarily of (i) net income of $7.1 million, adjusted for non-cash items including depreciation of $352,000, shared-based compensation of $954,000, change in operating lease accounts of $84,000, change in financial instruments of $28,000 and gains from short-term cash deposits of $74,000, and (ii) a net change in operating assets and liabilities of $481,000, which are mainly attributable to an increase of $740,000 in other receivables related to prepaid expenses for directors and officers insurance policy and property advance payments.

-Net cash used in operating activities in the six months ended June 30, 2019 totaled $2.7 million and consisted primarily of (i) a net loss of $3.5 million, adjusted for non-cash items including depreciation of $0.2 million, shared-based compensation of $0.6 million and $0.3 million change of operating lease accounts, and (ii) a net change in operating assets and liabilities of $0.4 million, which are mainly attributable to a decrease in differed revenues from the United License Agreement.
+Net cash used in operating activities in the six months ended June 30, 2020 totaled $4.3 million and consisted primarily of (i) a net loss of $3.6 million, adjusted for non-cash items including depreciation of $327,000, shared-based compensation of $794,000 change in operating lease accounts of $32,000 and change in financial instruments of $26,000 and (ii) a net change in operating assets and liabilities of $1.8 million, which are mainly attributable to a decrease of $645,000 in deferred revenues from the United Therapeutics License Agreement.